Castleton 3 miles.

 Wander up the stairs, and two family bedrooms are laced with character, each hosting a double bed and adult bunks.

 Oak furnishings and overhead wooden beams bring an almost traditional effect and this space promises a relaxing sleep night after night.

-On this floor you will also find a lovely shower room carrying a bespoke finish, pieced together with a rainfall shower so you can get ready in style.
+On this floor you will also find a contemporary shower room with a rainfall shower so you can get ready in style.